 Top Tip: Be mindful of cross contamination and allergens.
 Ice creams containing nuts for example, shouldn’t be positioned near other ice creams.
 Scoops and utensils used to serve pistachio for example should not be used to serve someone with a nut allergy.

 As with other forms of commercial refrigeration, there are a number of cooling and defrost systems available.
-Understanding the basics of each type can help you make the right decision when it comes to your ice cream displays and storage freezers.
+Understanding the basics, both how the refrigeration cycle works in general and the different variations or methods of cooling and defrost available, can help you make the right decision when it comes to your ice cream displays and storage freezers.

 Elsewhere in other refrigeration categories, ventilated cooling will often be referred to as fan assisted however ventilated is the term most frequently used in conjunction with ice cream freezers.
 This system works by cold air being actively circulated around the internal cavity by fans.
 As cold air is forced around the freezer it is possible to position Napoli pans higher in the unit without any negative effect on the consistency of temperatures and conditions.
 This ensures that ice creams are clearly visible by customers.